abhilashtengli/ChatApplication_deployed/chatapplication/readme.md

   - PostMapping   -> http://localhost:8080/api/v1/chat/send-message
   - GetMapping    -> http://localhost:8080/api/v1/chat/get-chat?userId=1 (Get Chats By UserId)
   - GetMapping    -> http://localhost:8080/api/v1/chat/get-conversation?user1=1&user2=3 (Get Conversation by Users UserId)

+  ## Contributing
+- If you would like to contribute to this project, please open a pull request.